VitorGoatman/geomancer/README.md

 ## Usage

-You can get a random geomancy reading with the command `geomancer chart` which will give you a shield chart like this one
+You can get a random geomancy reading with the command `geomancer -c/--chart` which will give you a shield chart like this one

 ```
-$ geomancer chart
+$ geomancer --chart
 Shield Chart
 +---Daughters---+----Mothers----+
 |• •| • |• •|• •| • |• •|• •|• •|